ProjectBorealis/ueversionator/README.md

-# ue4versionator
+# ueversionator

-ue4versionator is a tool to download custom engine builds based on a uproject's `EngineAssociation` key.
-Once downloaded, the engine is extracted to a user specified `ue4/` folder and registered for use.
+ueversionator is a tool to download custom engine builds based on a uproject's `EngineAssociation` key.
+Once downloaded, the engine is extracted to a user specified `ue/` folder and registered for use.

 Builds are expected to be archived with 7zip, and both an engine and symbols archive are supported.

-ue4versionator is expected to be at the root level of your game project, i.e. with the `.uproject` file.
+ueversionator is expected to be at the root level of your game project, i.e. with the `.uproject` file.

 ## Usage examples

-Examples on how to use/run ue4versionator are provided in the `examples/` folder.
+Examples on how to use/run ueversionator are provided in the `examples/` folder.

 ## Command line options

 ```
-Usage of ue4versionator:
+Usage of ueversionator:
   -assume-valid
         assumes current archive is valid, if present
   -bundle string
-        request UE4 build bundle (default "editor")
+        request UE build bundle (default "editor")
   -config string
-        ue4versionator config file (default ".ue4versionator")
+        ueversionator config file (default ".ueversionator")
   -user-config string
-        ue4versionator user config file (default ".ue4v-user")
+        ueversionator user config file (default ".uev-user")
   -virgin
         ask configuration options like the first time
   -with-symbols
-        include UE4 engine debug symbols
+        include UE engine debug symbols
 ```

-## Configuring ue4versionator
+## Configuring ueversionator

 ### uproject association

-A UE4 uproject file's `EngineAssociation` key needs to be modified with a `ue4v:` prefix, followed by the version of the custom build.
+A UE uproject file's `EngineAssociation` key needs to be modified with a `uev:` prefix, followed by the version of the custom build.

 ```
 {
     "FileVersion": 3,
-    "EngineAssociation": "ue4v:4.24-custom",
+    "EngineAssociation": "uev:4.24-custom",
     "Category": "",
     "Description": "",
     "Modules": [